gear-foundation/gear-wiki/docs/node/node-faq.md

 ## Is the node visible in telemetry during syncing?

-Yes, it is visible on the telemetry portal - https://telemetry.rs.
-It will be gray until the block height becomes up to date.
+Only Validator nodes are visible on the telemetry portal - https://telemetry.rs.

-## Should I associate my wallet with the node?

-No, not at the moment.

 ## Is there any command to check for new updates for the node?